2024

 These are some of the questions the human resources department tends to ask prospective technical writers.

-1. How Can You Contribute to Our Organization?
+1. How can you Contribute to our Organization?

 Employers often interview a job candidate based on their resume or skills.
 Still, the people they hire also need to showcase their ability to be able to fit into the company culture, get along with coworkers and contribute beyond a set of skills.